Medical elective in Kenya

 Since 2003 we have been organising medical elective placements in several areas of Kenya to students interested in combining their elective with the experience of differing lifestyles, cultures and medical practice and treatment in developing countries.
 We integrate our medical students with the community and provide security and support through the very strong network of representatives and staff that we have in Kenya.

 We have a wide variety of placements available including medical, nursing, physiotherapy and dentistry.
 Strong links with all the hospitals and clinics have been developed through our charity Moving Mountains.
-Click the more info tabs to the right to read the full services and facilities offered by each of the clinics/hospitals.

 In Nairobi we offer placements at St Marys Mission Hospital and Ushirika Community Clinic.
 St Marys is a small hospital serving some of the poorest communities in Nairobi with affordable and quality healthcare.
 Ushirika is based in sub Saharan Africa’s largest slum - Kibera and runs outreach programmes for HIV/Aids patients within the slum.

 In Western Kenya we offer placements in Siaya District Hospital and Dophil Community Clinic.
 Siaya is a rural area close to Lake Victoria and the Ugandan border.
 Siaya District is a large teaching hospital serving an extremely large population of rural living people and Dophil is a private clinic about 20 minutes drive from our Guest House on the grounds of Ulamba Orphanage.